-Mary Beth Cull, Ph.D. joined Columbia Health in 2017.
-Prior to joining CPS, she completed her pre-doctoral internship at Maimonides Medical Center, where she completed rotations in the outpatient and inpatient services, in the psychiatric Emergency Department, and in neuropsychological assessment.
-She also has trained at the Child Development Center at JBFCS and at CARES, St. Luke’s—Roosevelt Hospital.
+Mary Beth Cull joined Columbia Health in 2017.
+Prior to Columbia, she completed her pre-doctoral internship at Maimonides Medical Center, where she completed rotations in the outpatient and inpatient services in the psychiatric Emergency Department and in neuropsychological assessment.
+She also has trained at the Child Development Center at Jewish Board of Family and Children's Services and at CARES, St. Luke’s-Roosevelt Hospital.
 In addition, she has provided therapy at the Long Island University Psychological Services Center and the Brooklyn Center for Psychotherapy.
 Prior to her graduate school training, she had clinical and research experience in the field of autism.

-Mary Beth’s professional interests cover a wide range of concerns, including identity development, depression and anxiety, relationship patterns, distress around body image, and trauma.
+Mary Beth's doctoral research interests centered around feminist psychology, with a focus on body shame and the ways in which sexual objectification in the social milieu interacts with personal and family characteristics.
+Her professional interests cover a wide range of concerns, including identity development, depression and anxiety, relationship patterns, distress around body image, and trauma.